 Got hundreds or even thousands of messages in your inbox weighing you down?
 You could declare "email bankruptcy," archive all those emails, and try to start over, but what if you miss some important ones?
 Mailstrom helps you quickly go through large batches of emails at once and deal with them once and for all.
 The app bundles related emails into different categories—such as time sent, email size, and sender—giving you more control than Gmail's standard filters.

-You can also take advantage of Zapier's free Email Parser to have templated incoming emails—such as Amazon receipts and contact form emails—bypass your inbox and go straight into a spreadsheet, bookkeeping app, or project management tool.
+Here's how to automate your inbox with Zapier, so you can do things like turn emails into tasks, save attachments automatically, keep an email log, or automatically send personalized emails.
+You can even parse emails with Zapier's Email Parser to have templated incoming emails—such as Amazon receipts and contact form emails—bypass your inbox and go straight into a spreadsheet, bookkeeping app, or project management tool.
 Learn more in our Email Parser Guide.

 This post was originally published in November 2017 by Melanie Pinola.